Thursday Class: You Know What They Say About A Guy With Big Knees(1)…

 - Isn’t there a song about this?
 Oh, wait, no — it’s words, not knees.
 Right.

-Posted on 2016/08/05, in balllet, body diversity, class notes, dance and tagged ballet, fifth position, gigantor knees, problèmes des danseurs, sus-sous, tours en l'air.
+Posted on 2016/08/05, in balllet, class notes and tagged ballet, fifth position, gigantor knees, problèmes des danseurs, sus-sous, tours en l'air.
 Bookmark the permalink.
 2 Comments.

 I do like that tight coiled feeling going into 5th without plié.
 A pity really that anything I do bursting out of there is usually shit.
 4th for me is home.